All Episodes

 dan friesen

-So, Roger Stone is on, of course.
+So Roger Stone is on.

-But he is complaining about how one of the guys who had a gun around Trump at the golf course, His case is going to be postponed.
+But he is complaining about how one of the guys who had a gun around Trump at the golf course, his case is going to be postponed.

 jordan holmes